Russia's Putin, France's Macron call for ceasefire in Nagorno-Karabakh

 The parties discussed future steps the Minsk OSCE group could take to de-escalate the conflict in the region and called for the conflict to be resolved by diplomatic means, the statement said.

+A French Presidency source said the two presidents shared the same concern regarding Turkey’s sending of Syrian fighters in Nagorno-Karabakh.

+Russia’s foreign ministry said on Wednesday that Syrian and Libyan fighters from illegal armed groups were being sent to the Nagorno-Karabakh region.

-Reporting by Darya Korsunskaya and Katya Golubkova; Writing by Polina Ivanova; Editing by Leslie Adler
+Reporting by Darya Korsunskaya and Katya Golubkova; additional reporting by Elisabeth Pineau, Dominique Vidalon Writing by Polina Ivanova; Editing by Leslie Adler

 Our Standards: The Thomson Reuters Trust Principles.